fbpx

 Just about all of them will start with Tahitian dancing.
 That’s because people from Tahiti voyaged to Hawaii and became the first Hawaiians.
 Tahitian dancers usually wear big headdresses, coconut bras, and skirts with hip tassels.

-Then they move on to Hawaiian dancing.
-There are actually 2 styles of hula dancing: Hula Kahiko and Hula Auana.
+Then, they move on to Hawaiian dancing.
+There are actually two styles of hula dancing: Hula Kahiko and Hula Auana.

-Hula Kahiko is the ancient style of dancing.
-You’ll hear chanting and drumbeats and the dancing is more angular.
+Hula Kahiko is an ancient style of dancing.
+You’ll hear chanting and drumbeats, and the dancing will be more angular.
 Dancers wear pa’u skirts and greenery on their heads, arms, and legs.

-Additionally, some luaus include other Polynesian dancing from New Zealand, Fiji, Tonga, or even dances from Asia.
+Additionally, some luaus include other Polynesian dances from New Zealand, Fiji, Tonga, or even dances from Asia.

 Image of a woman playing traditional Hawaiian music with an ipu heke (double gourd drum.)